โ Purpose and ethos

 -

-The blog is authored by Simon O’Donovan MBE, a retired consultant nurse in dementia care (NHS Wales) who created the site as a free, open-access resource for people living with mild to moderate dementia, their carers, and CST group & activities facilitators.
+The blog is authored by Simon O’Donovan MBE, a retired consultant nurse in dementia care (NHS Wales) who created the site as a free, open-access resource for people living with mild to moderate dementia, their care partners, and CST group & activities facilitators.

 -

-It supports the use of Cognitive Stimulation Therapy (CST), which is recommended by National Institute for Health and Care Excellence (NICE) as a non-pharmacological intervention to promote cognition, wellbeing and social engagement.
+It supports the use of Cognitive Stimulation Therapy (CST), which is recommended by the National Institute for Health and Care Excellence (NICE) as a non-pharmacological intervention to promote cognition (memory and thinking), wellbeing and social engagement.

 -

-The ethos emphasises person-centred, engaging, enjoyable and socially connecting activities (quizzes, creative tasks, reminiscence games) rather than purely clinical or dry exercises.
+The ethos emphasises person-centred, engaging, enjoyable and socially connecting activities (quizzes, creative tasks, reminiscence games & music based activities) rather than purely clinical or dry exercises.

 -